Promoting Nancy’s photography and educating the public about nature, photography, and God

 Animation of Solar Eclipse

-Our last animated illustration shows the relative size of the Earth and moon (shadow) from the sun (under specific conditions) during a solar eclipse, but for a lunar eclipse, imagine the Earth is now the Earth’s shadow as the moon (in the place of the moon’s shadow) goes behind it.
+Our last animated illustration shows the relative size of the Earth and moon (shadow) from the sun (under specific conditions) during a solar eclipse.
+For a lunar eclipse, imagine the Earth is now the Earth’s shadow as the moon (in the place of the moon’s shadow) goes behind it.
 As the moon flies into the shadow, that event is visible simultaneously wherever the moon can be seen.
 For another (possibly better) view, see the second illustration in “A Nighttime Solar Eclipse?”.

 Well, that should just about cover everything you ever wanted to know about an eclipse (and more).
 If you have any questions, you can ask in the comment section, or you may wish to consult an astronomer.